Updated: Feb 1

 #Vairagya is ' let go'.
 Let go means shaking off the unwanted dust - feelings, concepts, attachments, fears, desires etc., from our body which we tend to gather along our journey through the life.
 These unwanted debris cover our Mind like a blanket impacting our priorities in day to day life.

 Removing this covering will give us a objective view of everything we are associated with.
-Moreover once the Mind is cleansed of this unwanted baggage it gets lighter, lighter Mind can slip into a steady state much more easily than before.
+Moreover once the Mind is cleansed of this unwanted baggage it gets lighter, lighter Mind can slip into a steady state much more easily than when it was burdened.

 #Shavasana , #Nishpanda bhava are some of the relaxation techniques which can induce objectivity when done with complete awareness.
 Shavasana if done with complete awareness can help to even let go off the consciousness of our own body giving us the feeling of existing only as a soul or a Mind.